nelse003/parse_xchemdb/README.md

 ## Parse XChem Database

-Parsing the Postgres XChem Database from Diamond Light Source for summary statistics, and rerunning of refinements to explore occupancy refinement
+Parsing the postgres XChem database: https://github.com/xchem/pipeline from Diamond Light Source for summary statistics, and rerunning of refinements to explore occupancy refinement

+### Requirements

 ### Running the pipeline

-Luigi_parsing_py should be run to intiate the pipeline
+Luigi_parsing.py should be run to initiate the pipeline.